Number of items completed.

 Tracks how many items have been successfully processed so far in the current operation.
 This value increments as each item is completed, providing real-time progress indication.

-The ratio of completed
+The ratio of completed to total gives the completion percentage:

 progress = (completed / total) * 100